takuti/takuti.me/_content/en/note/fairness.md

 On the other hand, information is the result of processing and organizing data in a meaningful way.
 It is a menu, dish, and course that you will eventually feel and taste.
 I need to intentionally put the ingredients into context (i.e., recipe) so that deliverables are useful and relevant to a specific purpose or goal.
 Hopefully, [takuti.me](/) effectively visualizes my identity and conveys certain messages to its audiences as such.

 Yes, there are a lot more things that happen in the kitchen, such as version control, hosting, networking, research, optimization, personalization, and interface design.
-But all the tools, methods, and processes are to be chosen in a way that makes sense to the given data and purpose.
+But the **tools, methods, and processes are to be chosen in a way that makes sense to the given data and purpose**.
 (If you disagree with this point, you may want to examine the idea of [ethical product development](/note/ethical-product-developer/).)

 So, anything digital is essentially fuelled by data, *input,* and produces information, *output,* hoping to bring desired outcomes down the line.
-This is the foundational understanding that derives a set of practices required for ethical technology development, especially in the AI era, where [its usage varies depending on a context](https://blogs.worldbank.org/en/investinpeople/from-predictions-to-practice--what-ai-usage-data-reveals-about-t).
+This is the foundational understanding for ethical technology development, especially in the AI era.
+Notice that AI is a kind of tools built on top of data that generates information to its consumers, and its [skewed usage in wealthy nations](https://blogs.worldbank.org/en/investinpeople/from-predictions-to-practice--what-ai-usage-data-reveals-about-t) suggests varying needs for inputs and outputs.

-An ultimate question is: How can we maximize the certainty of achieving desired outcomes?
-Researchers suggest we can do the following in each part.
+Here, an ultimate question is: Given data, how can we maximize the certainty of achieving desired outcomes in a uncertain environment?
+The following basic practices have been proposed at the data and information layers.

 ### Data: Document contexts

-In *[Datasheets for Datasets](https://arxiv.org/abs/1803.09010),* researchers suggested the practices of making a datasheet (spec document) for a dataset so that the data is accurately understood and effectively utilized.
+First of all, **creators and consumers need to share an accurate understanding of data**.
+For this purpose, *[Datasheets for Datasets](https://arxiv.org/abs/1803.09010)* recommends to develop a datasheet for a dataset, which can look like a spec document or user guide of data.

-Based on years of the authors’ field experience and external feedback, the study proposes a series of template questions that help two distinct types of stakeholders, *dataset creators* and *dataset consumers,* work on data more mindfully.
+Based on years of the authors’ field experience and external feedback, the study proposes a series of template questions that help stakeholders work on data more mindfully.

 There are seven categories of questions, with samples below (I changed some wording for clarity):